RampNetwork/integration-example-ios/README.md

 # Ramp iOS integration tutorial

-If you have an iOS app built with Swift, here's a tutorial on how to add Ramp to it in just a few steps.
+If you have an iOS app built with Swift, here's a sample repository showing how to add Ramp to it in just a few steps.

 Remember to check out our full documentation at [https://docs.ramp.network/](https://docs.ramp.network/).